phoebesmagnet/releases/README.md

 Paste a magnet link, or click one in your browser, and it starts playing while it downloads.

+Feedback and suggestions welcome from [the discussions page](https://github.com/orgs/phoebesmagnet/discussions).

 ## Download

 Get the latest version from the **[Releases page](https://github.com/phoebesmagnet/releases/releases/latest)**.